 The river deposits salts on the sediment, which causes plants like many grasses and reeds, lilies and paper plants to flourish.
 This slows down the flow of the water even more and provides a living environment for many animals.
 The river partially ends up in lake Ngami, the rest evaporates on the Makarikari plain, which is part of the Kalahari desert.

-The delta has an extraordinary weather cycle.
-Large parts become flooded every year.
+Large parts of the Okavango Delta become flooded every year.
 This first occurs in northern parts due to the extra flow of water.
 It happens during the local summer, around November and December.
 Islands disappear and many animals are driven back to dryer patches.
 Because of the heat, the water dries up quickly and through clouds it falls as rain in the southern parts in the months of May and June.
 This part of the Okavango then slowly becomes submerged.
 So the Okavango has its own climate.

 Fresh water is a precious substance in Africa and the pressures on the Okavango River are increasing.
 Namibia has had plans to transport water from the Okavango to drier middle parts of the country for a long time.
 Other plans involve building hydro-electric power stations, among other things at Popa Falls in Namibia.